MBODM/WADH/README.md

 </root>
 ```

-The following things are validated by the application:
+The application validates at start if
-- General XML file format
+- the file has a general XML file format
-- Existence of `root` tag
+- the `root` tag exists
-- Existence of `folder` tag
+- the `folder` tag exists
-- Existence of `addons` tag
+- the `addons` tag exists and contains at least 1 `url` tag
-- Content of the `folder` tag (has to be a valid folder path)
+- the `folder` tag contains a valid folder path
-- Content of all `url` tags inside the `addons` tag (`url` content has to be a valid Curse addon page url)
+- all `url` tags (inside the `addons` tag) contain a valid Curse addon page url

 All other tags or comments are simply ignored by the application.